Bios-Marcel/ServerBrowser/README.md

 You can help by reporting bugs, recommend new features or creating pull requests.

 ## You need help?
-Either use the "[Contact](https://sa-mpservers.com/contact.php)" section of our website or directly send us an E-Mail [support@sa-mpservers.com](mailto:support@sa-mpservers.com).
+Either use the "[Contact](https://sa-mpservers.com/contact.php)" section of our website.